Power outages cause panic for people with disabilities

-KANSAS CITY (KCTV) – Paula and Cal Kingman said they thought a medical program exempted them from Evergy shutting their power off during the rolling outages.
+KANSAS CITY, MO (KCTV/KSMO) -- Paula and Cal Kingman said they thought a medical program exempted them from Evergy shutting their power off during the rolling outages.
 An Evergy spokesperson told KCTV5 the medical program only gives people an automated call to tell them their power could be shut off.

 “I didn’t think it would happen to us,” said Paula.
 “I thought maybe they would overlook us and keep our electric on since we have that medical release.”